niteshjeganathan/OOPS/README.md

 ## Polymorphism
-morphism means to change, and poly means many.
+Morphism means to change, and poly means many.
 Polymorphism is when an entity behaves like another entity.

 > Example: An animal class could be inherited by a Dog class and a Cat class.
 The same method sound() in animal class, "makes a sound".
 But in dog class, "barks" and in cat class, "meows".